 - The sense of wonder we all share.

-- The women and men of long ago and today whose lives remind us to be kind and fair.
+- The wise people of long ago and today whose lives remind us to be kind and fair.

 - The ethical and spiritual wisdom of the world's religions.

 - Jewish and Christian teachings which tell us to love all others as we love ourselves.